gltarsa/Motleytones/README.md

 # README

 This app serves up the Motley Tones website.
+It has been designed so that it should be possible to customize it for other bands or applications.
+Feel free to fork a copy and make it work for you.

 [![CircleCI](https://circleci.com/gh/gltarsa/Motleytones.svg?style=shield)](https://circleci.com/gh/gltarsa/Motleytones)
 [![codebeat badge](https://codebeat.co/badges/a5914128-2e2a-421a-8876-8b53dc349468)](https://codebeat.co/projects/github-com-gltarsa-motleytones-master)